Physicslibrary/ARKit-Stereoscope/README.md

 To get trekOBJ.zip unzipped is complicated as there are many third-party iOS file manager apps.
 Unzipping trekOBJ.zip gives model.obj, terrain.mtl, and texture.png.
 Put these in iCloud Drive where Playgrounds can access them.

-Apple Files app is used here because it works.
+Apple Files app is used because it can unzip files.

 15. Open Files app, find trekOBJ.zip
 16. Tap trekOBJ.zip, tap "Preview Content"